KitchiHerbst/Recipe_book_project/recipe_book/README.md

     has_many :recipes, through: :meals
     has_many :reviews

 2. class Meal
     belongs_to :user
+    has_many :meal_recipes
-    has_many :recipes
+    has_many :recipes, through: :meal_recipes

 3. class MealRecipe
     belongs_to :meal
     belongs_to :recipe

 4. class Recipe
     has_many :meal_recipes